ssl-hep/ServiceX/docs/deployment/production.md

 You should also make sure the host has a DNS A record pointing this subdomain at the external IP address of your ingress controller.

+The `app.ingress.class` value is used to set the `kubernetes.io/ingress.class` annotation on the Ingress resource.
+It defaults to `nginx`, but you can set a different value, such as `traefik`.

 ### Adding an Ingress to Minio
 ServiceX stores files in a Minio object store which is deployed as a subchart.
 The Helm chart for Minio has it's own support for an Ingress,